-The Grantee shall meet the requirements set forth in Appendix 6: Insurance Requirements.
+The Grantee shall meet the requirements set forth in Appendix 6: Insurance Requirements, unless the Grantee has requested and received a written waiver from DOEE for specified requirement(s).
 An Applicant for a grant is not required to have the necessary insurance in place at the time of application, but if awarded a Grant, the Grantee must have or obtain all required insurance at the time that work under the Grant begins.
 Meeting insurance requirements is a condition for receipt of funds under the Grant.